 C corporations (and LLCs taxed as C corps) are subject to a 21% federal income tax rate.

-If you’re a business owner or independent contractor who doesn’t receive a paycheck, your income may be subject to self-employment tax in addition to federal income tax.
+If you’re a business owner or independent contractor who doesn’t receive a paycheck, your income may be subject to self-employment tax and federal income tax.

 How do you know how much you’ll owe?